wpmk2/notes/uirouter.md

 	}

 ###Passing Arbitrary Data to States
-It is possible to pass any data to a state by adding a properties to the state configuration object.
+It is possible to pass any data to a state by adding properties to the state configuration object.
 The properties added will be passed to the controller as properties in the $state.current object:

 	.state('users', {